Updated April 28, 2026

 Rideshare insurance costs

-Jerry customers pay between $121-$221 per month for rideshare insurance coverage, but your exact cost depends on several factors.
+Jerry customers have purchased liability-only rideshare insurance for $121-$221 per month in the last year, but your exact cost depends on several factors.

 Factors that affect rideshare insurance costs include: